CIPHER-SHIVAM/PharmCare/README.md

 <p align="center">Made with ❤️ by <strong>SHIVAM SHAH</strong></p> <p align="center"> ⭐ Star this repository if you find it useful! </p>
 Happy managing your pharmacy with PharmaCare! 💊

+---

+## ✅ Done!

+After you paste this and commit, your README will look **professional, organized, and easy to read**.
+Your visitors will understand your project clearly. 🚀